How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 1. Introductions

-• Warm, friendly, expressive
+• Warm, friendly

 2. Scheduling meetings